Mominahabibi19/Lab1Reports/Lab1Report.md

 * The working directory was home when the cat command with a path to a file as an argument was run.

-* I got this output because the cat command is used to show the content of a file, so it showed me the content of README file.
+* I got this output because the cat command is used to show the content of a file, so it showed me the content of the README file because I gave a path to the README file as an argument.

 * The output is not an error.